stanley-1/tp/docs/UserGuide.md

 ### Delete a contact : `delete INDEX` <a name="delete"></a>

-Deletes the specified contact from SociaLite.
+This command deletes the specified contact from SociaLite.

 <div markdown="block" class="alert alert-primary">
 **:mag_right: Format:**
 `delete INDEX`
-* Deletes the contact at the specified `INDEX`.
+* This command deletes the contact at the specified `INDEX`.
-* The index must be an **integer ranging from 1 to the last index of the contact list**
+* The index **must be a positive integer** 1, 2, 3, ...
 </div>

 <div markdown="block" class="alert alert-success">